Shield AI: Technology

 Nova is an autonomous quadcopter drone categorized as a sUAS that runs using lidar technology and can navigate in GPS-agnostic environments.
 When used in military combat missions, the drone can enter a hostile building and send its photos and maps to a unit of soldiers to help them better navigate it.
 Nova and Hivemind have since been used by the US Special Operations Command for reconnaissance and combat operations.
 According to WIRED’s Elliot Ackerman, this was likely the first time an AI-powered drone was being used for defense purposes in US military history.
 The Wall Street Journal called it “the first autonomous robot of its kind used in combat”.
 In 2021, the company released Nova 2.

-Shield AI also develops AI-powered vertical take-off and landing (VTOL) aircraft called V-BAT through its acquisition of Martin UAV.
+Shield AI develops AI-powered vertical take-off and landing (VTOL) aircraft called V-BAT through its acquisition of Martin UAV.
 In 2022, Brazil ordered a batch of V-BATs for its defense unit.
+The company has also developed a drone swarming capability called V-BAT Teams, which enables a single human operator to command a minimum of four V-BAT drones.